Pinched Nerve

 The primary control center of the human body is the nervous system, which flows through and can be manipulated by the 24 vertebrae of the spinal column.
 The vertebrae are divided into three classes – Cervical (C), Thoracic (T), and Lumbar (L).
 By understanding the role that each vertebrae within the spinal column plays, a doctor of Chiropractic, can affect the way the body responds and restore a balance that facilitates its own healing system.
 Nerves extend from your brain and spinal cord, sending vital messages throughout your body.
 If you have a pinched nerve your body may sometimes send you warning signals such as pain, numbness, tinging and more.
 Do NOT ignore these warning signals.

 Damage from a pinched nerve may be minor or severe.
 It may cause temporary or long-lasting problems.
 The earlier you get a diagnosis and treatment for nerve compression, the more quickly you’ll find relief.
 In most cases, chiropractic care can help.
-In some cases, you can’t reverse the damage from a pinched nerve.
+In some cases, you can’t reverse the damage from a pinched nerve if you wait too long.
 But treatment can usually still relieve pain and other symptoms.
-Chiropractic specifically looks for the source of the impingement and via means of restoring normal alignment and various therapies, alleviates the compression on the nerve.
-As the nerve regenerates and the electric impulses flow through the nerve more robustly, the closer to an ideal state of health and homeostasis a person achieves.
+Chiropractic specifically looks for the source of the impingement and via means of restoring normal spinal alignment and various therapies, alleviates the compression on the nerve.

 Causes of Pinched Nerves